Christoph16478/iq/iq_java.md

 **How does the size of ArrayList grow dynamically?
 And also state how it is implemented internally.**

-ArrayList is implemented in such a way that it can grow dynamically.
+__ArrayList is implemented in such a way that it can grow dynamically.
 We don't need to specify the size of ArrayList.
-For adding the values in it, the methodology it uses is -
+For adding the values in it, the methodology it uses is__

 1. Consider initially that there are 2 elements in the ArrayList.
 [2, 3].